What are UTM parameters?

 • Links in documents, chats, forums, profiles

-• When you don’t need — or don’t want — measurement
+• When you don’t need (or want) the measurement

-Practical rule: If the link is primarily for people (help, recommendation, forwarding), “clean” is often the better default.
+Rule of thumb: if the link is for humans (forwarding, recommendation, help), the clean version is often the better default.

 Don’t delete everything blindly

-Not every parameter is tracking.
-Some keys are functional (e.g., language, search, filters, product/video IDs).
-And there are deliberately set affiliate/ref parameters.
+Not every parameter is pure tracking.
+Some are functional (language, search, filters, IDs).
+And some are intentionally used for affiliate/ref attribution.

-SafeShare App removes common tracking conservatively (e.g., utm_*).
-For fine control and reproducible rules, SafeShare Pro is designed (allowlist/rules/audit).
+SafeShare removes standard tracking conservatively (e.g. utm_*).
+For fine-grained control, SafeShare Pro is meant for repeatable rules.

 Honest scope